nativelibs4java/Scalaxy/Streams/README.md

 Careful tracking of input, transformation and output of tuploids across stream components allows to optimize unneeded tuples away, while materializing or preserving needed ones (making `TransformationClosure` the most complex piece of code of the project).

+A conservative whitelist-based side-effect analysis allows to detect "pure" functions (e.g. `(x: Int) => x + 1`), and "probably pure" ones (e.g. `(x: Any) => x.toString`).
+Different optimizations strategies then decide what is worth / safe to optimize (for instance, most `List` operations are highly optimized in the standard Scala library, so it only makes sense to optimize `List`-based streams if there's more than one operation in the call chain).

 Finally, the cake pattern is used to assemble the source, ops, sink and stream extractors together with macro or compiler plugin universes.

 # Optimization Strategies